-If your team is trying to gauge or improve how the existing user experience can lead to better customer conversion rates, try a user flow.
+Try a user flow if your team is trying to gauge or improve how the existing user experience can lead to better customer conversion rates.

-The process can help you keep your user in mind and pinpoint the business objective (such as a purchase, newsletter sign-up, or opting into a free trial).
+The process can help you keep your user in mind and pinpoint the business objective, such as a purchase, newsletter sign-up, or opting for a free trial.

 Build intuitive interfaces: does your flow feel easy to move through, efficient to use, and intuitive to the user?

 Decide if your existing interface is fit-for-purpose: what’s working, not working, or needs improvement?
 Does the flow feel seamless and make sense?